agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 Sometimes, could be useful to make the user wait in a form, until a certain set of information or requirements have been satisfied (getting data from a service, perform some custom validations, etc...).
-For that goal, the API engine has two methods available for enabling / disabling the predefined Form buttons (“Back”, “History”, “Next”...).
+For that goal, the API engine has two methods available for enabling / disabling the predefined Form buttons (*Back*, *History*, *Next*...).
 It also disables the keyboard commands that perform the same functionalities.

 In order to disable them: